What it costs an idea to cross a border

 What the studio is for

 Moon Ting Studio exists because founders, leaders, and institutions keep encountering the same structural problem I spent a decade watching inside the UN.
 The idea is there.
 The expertise is real.
-The public presence does not reflect it — or worse, it reflects something that made sense in one context and means something entirely different in another.
+The public presence does not reflect it, or worse, it reflects something that made sense in one context and means something entirely different in another.

 I work with them on the architecture.
-Not the communications, not the messaging, not the content strategy — the underlying structure that determines whether an idea can hold its meaning as it moves across borders, audiences, and cultural contexts.
+Not the communications, not the messaging, not the content strategy.
+The underlying structure that determines whether an idea can hold its meaning as it moves across borders, audiences, and cultural contexts.

-What the novel is about
+What the fiction is about

-Paper Moon and Ivory Tower is a novel I am writing about a Chinese woman who crosses every kind of border — geographic, institutional, linguistic, gendered — and discovers that the self she constructed in one world does not automatically survive the crossing into another.
+Paper Moon and Ivory Tower is a novel I am writing about a Chinese woman who crosses every kind of border, geographic, institutional, linguistic, gendered, and discovers that the self she constructed in one world does not automatically survive the crossing into another.

 Her name is Ho Chiyo.
 She was born in a military compound in a second-tier Chinese city in the wake of China’s Reform and Opening-up.
 She moves through international schools, elite institutions, multilateral organisations, and the intimate dislocations of life lived between languages and cultures.
 She is constantly being defined by the structures she moves through.
 She is constantly breaking free from those definitions.

 The novel is not autobiography.
-But it is the same inquiry as everything else — what it costs an idea, an identity, a self to cross a border.
+But it is the same inquiry as everything else: what it costs an idea, an identity, a self to cross a border.
 What survives.
 What has to be rebuilt on the other side.

 What this publication is